Menu Close

 What can you do in Marseille?

-Marseille is France's second largest city and has, if you believe Lonely Planet, previously struggling with serious image problems.
-Now there is a new optimism, describing the French port city as a dynamic, vibrant and multicultural city with a long history.
-Here are three tips for things to do in Marseille!
+Marseille is France's second largest city and has struggled with serious image problems in the past.
+Now, it is said that there is a new optimism and describes the French port city as a dynamic, lively and multicultural city with a long history.
+Here are three tips on things to do in Marseille!

 Marseille Frankrike